Sagar-D/face-trace/README.md

 ## Execution

-Note : Activate virtual env, if not already done
+Note : Activate virtual env, if not already done.
+(Follow Step 3 under [Setup](#setup))

 FaceTrace application works in 2 stages

-Stage 1 : Recursively Scan all the photos in a folder.
+- Stage 1 : Recursively Scan all the photos in a folder.
 Detect faces in each photo and tag the photos with recognized faces.
-Stage 2 : User can upload a face photo and the app will find all the photos containing uploaded face from the collection created in the Stage 1 [Optionally copy the filtered photos to a new folder].
+- Stage 2 : User can upload a face photo and the app will find all the photos containing uploaded face from the collection created in the previous Stage (Optionally copy the filtered photos to a new folder).

 ### Stage 1 + Stage 2 :